constructorlabs/project-cinema/README.md

 To start using the OMDB API you will first need to sign up with them to receive and API key.
 The key issued to you will allow you 1000 requests per day and you will need to include this key as part of every request.

-To get started, fork and clone this repo.
+To get started, fork and clone the repo at [https://github.com/dmitrigrabov/project-cinema](https://github.com/dmitrigrabov/project-cinema).
 Please submit a pull request after your first commit and push commits regularly.

 You should complete as many of the following tasks as you can.
-You can use Bootstrap to help you

-- [ ] Create an HTML page which should have a `form` at the top which contains a `text input` and a `submit button`.
+- [ ] Create an HTML page which should have a `form` at the top which contains a text input and a submit button.
 Below it should have a placeholder for the returned results.
-- [ ] Make sure your design is responsive and looks great at different screen widths
-- [ ] Use JavaScript to capture the submit event on in your search form, extract the query string from your input and use that to make an API call to the Open Movie Database API to search for films which match the query string.
-Console.log the results
+- [ ] Use JavaScript to capture the submit `event` in your search form, extract the query string from your input and use that to make an API call to the Open Movie Database API to search for films which match the query string using `fetch`. `console.log` the results
 - [ ] Display the data returned by the API including title, year and poster picture
-- [ ] Adjust your layout to create room for a detailed view of movie information
+* Adjust your layout to create room for a detailed view of movie information
-- [ ] Capture clicks on your movie results items and use that information to make another request to the API for detailed movie information.
-Console.log the returned result
+- [ ] Capture clicks on your movie results items and use that information to make another request to the API for detailed movie information. `console.log` the returned result
 - [ ] Display the detailed movie result in the in the details view you created earlier

 **Your own feature**

-- [ ] Implement any feature you would find useful or interesting.
-Include some info in the `README.md` about what it is.
+- [ ] Implement any feature you would find useful or interesting

 **Stretch goals**

-- [ ] Let's create a search preview.
-It should listen for keydown events and submit a search request with current query string.
-Display the search preview results in an absolute positioned container just below the search box.
-  Hint: You may want to kick of the searching after you have at least 3 characters typed.
-Also, you may want to implement a `debounce` function to put a small delay on the search.
-This will reduce the number of requests you send and may the functionality more efficient.
-You could write your own function if you want a challenge or use one from a library such as `lodash`
+- [ ] Implement pagination so that users can navigate between all movies in search results rather than just the first ten
+- [ ] Make your design responsive and ensure it looks great at different screen widths
 - [ ] Create a favourites list.
 It's up to you how you would add items to favourites.
 You could add a button or otherwise.
 Display a list of favourites somewhere on your page.
 - [ ] Make the favourites list sortable.
-Add up and down buttons to your favourites which on click will move the result in relevant in your list
+Add `up` and `down` buttons to your favourites which on click will move the result in relevant direction

-- [ ] Save favourites locally using either `cookies` or `localStorage` so that favourites persist in browser after refresh
+- [ ] Save favourites locally using `localStorage` so that favourites persist in browser after refresh

-## Support

-* Ask lots of questions on Slack
-* Don't spend more than 20 mins stuck on any part
-* Help your classmates if you know the answers to their questions
-* Katia and myself will be available if you a more detailed explanation of any material
+- [ ] Let's create a search preview.
+It should listen for change events on input events and submit a search request with current query string.
+Display the search preview results in an absolute positioned container just below the search box.
+Hint: You may want to kick of the searching after at least 3 characters have been typed.

 ## Objectives

-* I want to see great looking webpages which work well at all screen widths
+* We want to see great looking webpages
-* Your code should have consisten indentation and sensible naming
+* Your code should have consistent indentation and sensible naming
 * Use lots of concise functions with a clear purpose
 * Add code comments where it is not immediately obvious what your code does
-* Your code should not throw errors and handle edge cases gracefully
+* Your code should not throw errors and handle edge cases gracefully.
+For example not break if server fails to return expected results

 ## README.md